 The Reconstruction of the Cast House

-In 1962 and 1963, archeologist, Leland Abel, excavated the ground around the furnace stack at Hopewell Furnace.
+In 1962 and 1963, archeologist Leland Abel, excavated the ground around the furnace stack at Hopewell Furnace.
 The Cast House had long since deteriorated away from existence and he sought to learn more about the past structure.
 From c.
-1772 to 1883, generations of laborers worked inside a Cast House at Hopewell Furnace making cast-iron stoves, tools, pig iron bars, cannon and shot.
-By the early 1960s, Abel found remnants of red-clay tiles from the roof, foundations and stone walls of various sizes.
+1771 to 1883, generations of laborers worked inside a Cast House at Hopewell Furnace making products such as cast iron stoves, tools, and pig iron bars.
+By the early 1960s, Abel found remnants of red-clay tiles from the roof, foundations, and stone walls of various sizes.
 Based on these discoveries, he determined the early Cast House was originally of a smaller size and later enlarged over the years.
-Abel’s work as well as the work of architects, historians, archeologists and park staff contributed to the reconstruction of the Cast House to its 1840 appearance in 1964 and 1965.
+Abel’s work, as well as the work of architects, historians, archeologists, and park staff, contributed to the reconstruction of the Cast House to its 1840 appearance in 1964 and 1965.

 Research and Discovery

 The earliest known photograph of the Cast House was taken on October 10, 1887.
 Early photographs were studied, and reports were prepared by Superintendent Joseph R. Prentice, Superintendent Benjamin Zerbey, Historian Earl J. Heydinger and Architect Norman M. Souder.
 Souder sketched how the Cast House may have looked based on their combined research.
 Some details may not be accurate, but it provides a general impression of how the Cast House’s appearance changed over time.
 This sketch shows the Cast House as it may have looked in the year 1800.

 Souder then sketched how the Cast House may have looked in the year 1840.
 This Cast House is enlarged, and a belfry and east annex were added.
 The additions and expansion may be attributed to Hopewell’s most profitable time in the 1830s and the 1840s.
 At this time, Hopewell Furnace primarily made cast iron stoves.